 After the success of this first venture, Tom and David went to write their second opera, The Shadow of the Wave, which premiered at The Gate Arts Centre in 2011.
 Shadow Opera was invited by the Royal Welsh College of Music and Drama to perform a double bill of both works at the newly built Richard Burton Theatre, as part of the college’s opening celebrations.
 Since then both productions have been produced for Gloucester Cathedral and Tête à Tête Opera Festival in London.

-In 2013 Shadow Opera were invited back to the Tête à Tête Opera Festival to premiere the first act of Tom and David’s most recent collaboration, an adaptation of Voltaire’s short story, Micromegas, to great acclaim.
+In 2013 Shadow Opera were invited back to Tête à Tête to premiere the first act of Tom and David’s adaptation of Voltaire’s short story, Micromegas, to great acclaim.
 This production featured the performances of James Long and Sophie Goldrick, who subsequently joined Shadow Opera as producers.

 2017 saw the first of Shadow’s curated projects with Stop All the Clocks at the Copeland Gallery in Peckham.
 Shadow's creative team worked with a number of young filmmakers from Arts College London to create original films to illuminate some of the best 20th Century cabaret music.
 Performed in a gallery space, it featured opera singers, animation, burlesque and solo piano repertoire in an informal cabaret atmosphere.